Skip to Main Content

 Boolean Or Combined Searching

-Most databases will have pull down boxes where you can select AND or OR.
+Most databases have dropdown menus where you can select AND or OR to combine your search terms.

-You can also use these together by using parenthesis.
+You can also use these operators together by grouping terms with parenthesis:

-(obesity OR overweight) AND (sugared drinks OR sweetened beverage* OR soft drink* OR juice OR sports drinks)
+(gut microbiome OR gut microbiota OR gastrointestinal microbiome) AND (sugared drinks OR sweetened beverage* OR soft drink* OR juice OR sports drinks)

-AND - gets only the info where the circles overlap
+AND: retrieves only the information where the circles overlap

 Demo: Boolean Operators